dirtdog792/Build-a-Piano/README.md

 Now target your #piano element with an id selector.
 Set background-color property to #00471b, the width property to 992px and the height property to 290px.
 Step 12
 Set the margin of the #piano to 80px auto.
+Step 13
+Time to style the keys.
+Below the #piano rule, target the .keys element with a class selector.
+Give the new rule a background-color property of #040404, a width property of 949px and a height property of 180px.
+Step 14
+Give the .keys a padding-left of 2px.
+Step 15
+Move the keys into position by adjusting the #piano selector.
+Set the padding property to 90px 20px 0 20px.
+Step 16
+Time to style the keys themselves.
+Create a class selector for the .key elements.
+Set the background-color set to the value #ffffff, the position property to relative, the width property to 41px, and the height property to 175px.
+Step 17
+Give the .key a margin of 2px and a float property set to left.